Confronting 2020 alcohol-related deaths during COVID for Alcohol Awareness Month

 - Inpatient alcohol use disorder treatment.
 Once you’re safely detoxed of alcohol, you could then move into residential inpatient care.
 There you will benefit from comprehensive treatment, attending to the needs of mind, body and spirit, through immersion in 12-Step programs, individual, group and family therapy, and a variety of other therapeutic and educational offerings.
 At RCA, we believe in treating the source of the problem and recognize that use is a symptom, among other contributing factors.

 - Outpatient alcohol use disorder treatment.
 Outpatient programs allow you to maintain your personal and professional schedules while receiving one individual and one group session per week, at least for the first year of recovery.
 This is a vital part of the progression of care, and critical to the ongoing process of recovery.
-RCA makes outpatient treatment available to you in-person or virtually through Shoutout™–a digital health platform that delivers our expert addiction treatment wherever you are.
+RCA makes outpatient treatment available to you in-person or virtually through a HIPAA compliant web and video conferencing platform that delivers our expert addiction treatment wherever you are.

 - Intervention services.
 If you’re concerned about a loved one’s drinking habits, rather than your own, RCA’s intervention services have a 90% success rate in empowering people to get the treatment they need—in a supportive, caring way without shame or stigma.

 - Ongoing recovery support.
 You can maintain a long-term recovery community through a 12-Step program like Alcoholics Anonymous or Narcotics Anonymous, as well as RCA’s Alumni Association, which allows you to stay committed and connected for a lifetime of recovery.